-

 In short, a firewall is software installed on your computer to help protect your system from potentially dangerous outside influences.
 There are two types of firewall software.
 On a larger scale, firewall technology is used to keep hackers and other unauthorized users from breaching internal networks by monitoring the people who access the system.
 Essentially, […]

-Posted in General Tagged ,
+Posted in General Tagged firewall, word of the month

 Top 5 Electronic Gift Ideas